aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-fods/_index.md

 ---
 title: Convert DOCM to FODS in C++
-description: C++ API to Convert DOCM to FODS without using using Microsoft Word or Microsoft Excel
+description: C++ API to Convert DOCM to FODS or online without using using Microsoft Word or Microsoft Excel or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /cpp/conversion/docm-to-fods/
 family: total
 platformtag: cpp